web3/web3.js/docs/web3-core-method.rst

 Source: `AbstractMethod <https://github.com/ethereum/web3.js/tree/1.0/packages/web3-core-method/lib/methods/AbstractMethod.js>`_

-The ``AbstractMethod`` does have the following constructor parameters:
+The ``AbstractMethod`` class does have the following constructor parameters:

 - ``rpcMethod`` - The JSON-RPC method name.
 - ``parametersAmount`` - The amount of parameters this JSON-RPC method has.